Make sure you understand the different ways abuse can occur for your elderly loved ones

 Finally, an irrevocable trust is also a good idea to help protect your loved one’s assets and property.
 These trusts are managed by a trustee and cannot be changed or revoked unless certain conditions are met.
 This is an effective way to ensure that your loved one’s wishes and beneficiaries are protected and cannot be altered.

-To discuss more of your options for long-term planning, Medicaid services, or estate planning, contact NJ Elder Law Center today by calling us at 973-228-1795 or filling out our online content form.
+To discuss more of your options for long-term planning, Medicaid services, or estate planning, contact Elder Law Department at Goldberg Law Group today by calling us at 973-228-1795 or filling out our online content form.